whipper-team/whipper/README.md

 - GStreamer and its python bindings, for encoding (it's going to be removed soon™)
   - gstreamer0.10-base-plugins >= 0.10.22 for appsink
   - gstreamer0.10-good-plugins for wav encoding (it depends on the Linux distro used)
-- python musicbrainzngs, for metadata lookup
+- python-musicbrainzngs, for metadata lookup
-- python-setuptools, for installation, plugin support
+- python-setuptools, for installation, plugins support
-- python-cddb, for showing but not using disc info if not in MusicBrainz
+- python-cddb, for showing but not using metadata if disc not available in the MusicBrainz DB
 - pycdio, for drive identification
   - Required for drive offset and caching behavior to be stored in the configuration file
 - libsndfile, for reading wav files